Substance Misuse, Alcohol and other drugs

 Who are we?

-We are a team of Social Workers and Support Workers, working alongside health professionals as Pembrokeshire Community Drug & Alcohol Team.
+We are a team of Social Workers and Intervention Workers, working alongside health professionals as Pembrokeshire Community Drug & Alcohol Team.

 Who can we help?